Back to guides

 Microsoft Alignment

 Use Azure Landing Zone guidance to review structure, identity, management, connectivity, and governance.
-Use CAF govern and manage guidance to decide who owns exceptions and recurring review.
+Use Cloud Adoption Framework (CAF) govern and manage guidance to decide who owns exceptions and recurring review.

 The goal is not to copy a reference architecture.
 The goal is to choose the standard your current Azure estate can follow.